OpenRouterTeam/openrouter-runner/.github/CONTRIBUTING.md

 ### Adding a new container

-TODO: Update the following section to reflect the new container structure.

 Adding a new container is necessary when your model requires a different environment, software, or hardware configuration.
 Follow these steps to create and integrate a new container:

 1. **Copy an Existing Container**: